-Reminder: You shouldn’t switch drugs or stop your current treatment unless your doctor tells you it’s OK.
+Reminder: You should not switch drugs or stop your current treatment unless your doctor tells you it’s fine to do so.

 Imfinzi and Keytruda work in a similar way to treat several forms of cancer.
 However, they’re different in some of their side effects.
 And Keytruda is used to treat more types of cancer than Imfinzi.

 If you have questions about which drug may be better for your treatment plan, talk with your doctor.
 Here are some questions you may want to ask during your conversation:

 - Is there a reason why Imfinzi may be better for me than Keytruda?

 - Would Imfinzi or Keytruda interact with any medications I’m taking?

 - How long would I receive treatments of Imfinzi or Keytruda?